NotTobi/soundcloud-dl/README.md

-# Download this extension from the [Firefox Add-Ons page](https://addons.mozilla.org/en-US/firefox/addon/soundcloud-dl).
+# Download this extension from the [Firefox Add-Ons page](https://addons.mozilla.org/en-US/firefox/addon/soundcloud-dl)

 ## Configuration

-todo...
+If you're on soundcloud.com, there should be an icon of this extension next to the addressbar.
+Click on it to get to the configuration section.

+Once there you can configure, if you want to download the higher quality audio versions or not (only applies to GO+ users).

 ## Missing features